Pegasus Project (investigation): Poland

-On February 7, 2022, the Supreme Audit Office (NIK) revealed that between 2020-2021, 544 of its employees' devices were under surveillance in over 7,300 attacks.
+On 7 February 2022, the Supreme Audit Office (NIK) revealed that between 2020 and 2021, 544 of its employees' devices were under surveillance in over 7,300 attacks.
 According to NIK experts, three of the phones could be infected with Pegasus.

+On 17 January 2024, the Polish Parliament established a commission of inquiry into operational and exploratory activities involving Pegasus.
+The scope of the commission's work will cover the period from November 16, 2015 to November 20, 2023.

 Saudi Arabia

 Used against an opposition journalist and a women's rights activist since 2018.